imansmallapple/imansmallapple.github.io/application-development/basic-concepts/ui-development/component.md

 ## List Component

-In typical mobile applications, data lists are commonly seen—for example, in settings pages, contact lists, and product catalogs.
+In typical mobile applications, list is very common and basic component.
+For example, we can find list in settings page, contact book, and product catalogs.

 The **List** component supports the generation of child components in various rendering modes like conditional rendering and rendering of repeated content.